 Up here in the often frigid Northeast Kingdom of Vermont, seasons are very clear-cut.
 We have mud season, spring, summer, fall, second mud season, and winter.
 That is a stark contrast from what I experienced in South Texas where it’s either hot and dry, hot and wet, or cool and wet (hot and dry being the norm).
 Consequently, our frog breeding seasons happen at roughly the same times every year, which cannot be said of many warmer environments where water rather than season tend to spawn amphibian reproduction.
 Here, as soon as winter melts away and temporary wetlands called vernal pools fill with water, every wet spot in the state resonates with the chorus of the Spring Peeper and the sound can be deafening.
 Indeed, stepping back into silence after a walk through the swamps in early April can leave your ears ringing with the sound of peepers.
 As spring turns to summer, the peepers die down, other species of frog pipe up, then by August it’s pretty much done.
-Yet, when fall rolls around, on cooler or wetter days, a familiar sound re-enters the forest; the occasional peep, peep, of some obviously confused Spring Peepers. (continue reading below video)
+Yet, when fall rolls around, on cooler or wetter days, a familiar sound re-enters the forest; the occasional peep, peep, of some seemingly confused Spring Peepers.

 I am often asked by herpers and perplexed birders if I know what that peeping call is coming from the trees every fall.
 Even people familiar with the call of the peeper have a hard time identifying them out of context.
 This time of year most of the vocal peepers call from wooded uplands instead of the wetlands where they breed, confusing the matter further, and folk just don’t expect to hear any frogs this time of year.
 So why are they peeping now?